Regular Feelings Of Hunger Are An Example Of

 The Evolutionary Significance of Hunger

 Hunger is not merely a physiological process; it's a deeply ingrained evolutionary adaptation.
+In real terms, the ability to experience hunger and actively seek out food was crucial for survival.
 For our ancestors, food scarcity was a constant threat.
-The ability to experience hunger and actively seek out food was crucial for survival.
 Those who possessed a strong drive to find food were more likely to survive and reproduce, passing on their genes to future generations.

 The modern food environment, however, presents a stark contrast to the conditions under which our hunger mechanisms evolved.
 We now live in a world of abundant and readily available food, often highly processed and calorie-dense.
 This mismatch between our evolved biology and our current environment can contribute to overeating and weight gain.